Qodestackr/Verity/docs/DRIVER.md

 <!--
 ✅ /shipments is the Right Home For:
-Driver assignments: Who is delivering what and when

-Delivery progress: Real-time status (e.g. en route, delivered, failed, returned)

-Proof of delivery (POD): Signatures, photos, or notes attached to a shipment

-Exception handling: Missed deliveries, issues, reroutes, etc.
+Driver assignments: Who is delivering what and when Delivery progress: Real-time status (e.g. en route, delivered, failed, returned) Proof of delivery (POD): Signatures, photos, or notes attached to a shipment Exception handling: Missed deliveries, issues, reroutes, etc.

-Route performance analytics: Completion time, delays, efficiency

-Driver logs: Activity per route/stop, rest periods, check-ins -->
+Route performance analytics: Completion time, delays, efficiency Driver logs: Activity per route/stop, rest periods, check-ins -->

 <!--
- Alcora Premium – The Chef’s Table
 "Your data is encrypted in motion and at rest."
 "Access is scoped by role, channel, and warehouse."
 "Only your business units see what they’re allowed to see."
 "We log everything, but only you own the audit trail."

-🍷 Result:

-Transparency becomes a superpower.

-Historical delivery logs enable dispute resolution.

-Route and performance analytics save 10–20% in logistics waste.

-Better data → better credit → lower financing cost.

-No more 'he said, she said' — just a provable trail.

-🧠 Your Real Product Isn’t the UI — It’s Trust Infrastructure You're offering:

-Data visibility with guardrails

-Ownership without lock-in

-Efficiency that feels like superpowers

-A framework to scale without losing grip

-So yeah — it sniffs everything.
-Not to spy.
-To serve.

-And the real question is:

-“Do you want to stay suspicious and stagnant, or do you want to scale with confidence?”

 -->

 # B2B Liquor Distribution Platform: Implementation Strategy